Freeman, Albies HR again, Braves hang on for 2-0 NLCS lead

 Albies homered in the ninth for the second night in a row, and for the second time in a row the ball was caught in the bullpen by closer Mark Melancon.
 That solo shot proved huge for the Braves, who led 7-0 but near squandered the lead as the Dodgers scored four runs in the bottom of the ninth.

+“I didn’t feel good with a big lead because these guys are too powerful, and that’s a good ballgame to win.
+They all are now,” manager Brian Snitker said.
+“We kind of shot ourselves in the foot there at the end.
+Melancon did a great job coming in.”

-Melacon came on with two outs after Corey Seager’s RBI double and Max Muncy’s two-run homer.
+Melancon took over with two outs after Corey Seager’s RBI double and Max Muncy’s two-run homer.
 Albies made a fielding error on Will Smith’s grounder to second, and reigning NL MVP Cody Bellinger hit an RBI triple.
-AJ Pollock then hit a game-ending groundout to end a 4-hour, 12-minute game.
+AJ Pollock then had a groundout to end a 4-hour, 12-minute game.

 Atlanta became just the fourth team in major league history to begin a postseason 7-0.
 The Braves have outscored opponents 37-12.